 Emulating Film Photography

 I do not own a film camera, nor do I have any interest in doing so.
-However, back in the day of film and the option of only having 36 frames - a lot can be taken from it as a way to improve your content.
+However, back in the day of film with the option of only having 36 frames - a lot can be taken from it as a way to improve your content.
 Back then photographers had to really take their time when making the shot.
 Today, many just “spray and pray” in the hope that the shot will be in there somewhere.
 Digital, for all its advantages, is also responsible for the copious amounts of terrible photography that is out there for all to (unfortunately) see.

 A challenge I like to call “36 no preview” is a great way to improve your photography.
 Admittedly it was a concept that has been used many times, but for those of you who are not familiar with it - allow me to explain.
 Firstly, go into your camera settings and turn off the option for your camera to automatically preview the image on the display screen as soon as you have taken the shot.
 Once you have done this, go out and shoot for 90 minutes, only allowing yourself to take 36 shots.
 The point of this is that you brain will automatically slow down and you will be more mindful of your surroundings.
 The option of “well if it doesn't work I can just delete it” will be minimised because you run the risk of coming home with nothing to show.
 You will take more time assessing your frame when looking through your viewfinder, asking yourself “is this really worth one of my 36 shots?”.
 Of course, if you have a Film Camera sitting on the shelf, go out and use that instead.
 I have used this approach several times, it can be frustrating but it pushes you to do better.
 It is even more effective when doing the challenge with someone else, so you can see who can come back with the best shot!